 "Marquette provided me with an opportunity to further my education in an exceptional learning environment with a faculty and staff dedicated to excellence in achievement and personal development.
 My time at Marquette is paying dividends for me in my career with the Department of State in the U.S. Foreign Service."

 "I would highly recommend the M.A. program to any student interested in pursuing a Ph.D. or a J.D.
 With the small incoming class size, my professors were always accessible, and I was able to develop close friendships with many of my classmates.
 Milwaukee is a great city for graduate students.
 There's a lively music scene, a local sports team for every season, tons of bars and restaurants, and a very low cost of living.
 Whatever direction you decide to go in after graduation, you'll get the support and advice you need to get there.
-I am sure that my graduate work in this program played an important role in my admission to my top choice law school, the University of Chicago, where I will start in the fall.
+I am sure that my graduate work in this program played an important role in my admission to my top choice law school, the University of Chicago."

 "Marquette provided the ingredients I needed to lay a strong foundation for my future: intellectual rigor, practical experience in an urban environment, and a strong network of committed scholars.
 The faculty in the Political Science Department, with their varied specializations ranging from democratization to transnational crime, challenged us to research and pick apart the nuances of topics like development or nationalism.
 As for practical application, the two years that I spent in my placement at a community-based organization in central Milwaukee reinforced my commitment to public service.
 Furthermore, my classmates, who have already assumed leadership positions in government and in the non-profit sector, now form part of an invaluable, lifelong network.
 Intellectual curiosity, knowledge of my place in my community and the world, and the network of gifted lifelong learners are all things that Marquette has given me.
 They are all tools that I will use as a U.S. diplomat."

 --Luke Schtele, M.A.